digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 In this notebook, we have learned to

 - Write object-oriented code in Python
-- Use CoLRev programmatically
+- Use `colrev` programmatically
-- Save and commit changes in a CoLRev project
+- Save and commit changes in a `colrev` project
 - Use stop and resume in GitHub Codespaces

 {: .info }